A Local’s Go-To Breakfast Spots in Pittsburgh

 Geppetto Cafe - Bloomfield

-Gepetto Café is posted up on Liberty Ave in Bloomfield, right near West Penn Hospital, and it’s one of those spots that hits no matter what time you show up.
+Gepetto Café is located on Liberty Ave in Bloomfield, right near West Penn Hospital, and it’s one of those spots that hits no matter what time you show up.
 If it’s breakfast I’m after, I’m going full “build your own” waffle mode—because waffles are undefeated.
 Always will be.
 But if it’s more of a brunch vibe, then the pesto chicken panini doesn’t mess around.
 It’s the one I order when I’m not even trying to overthink it.
 Just solid, comforting, and exactly what I want in the moment.
 Waffles if I'm leaning sweet, that panini if I’m not.
 Simple as that.